-3. EXTRA COURSEWORK WITH COMPREHENSIVE
+3. EXTRA COURSEWORK WITH COMPREHENSIVE EXAM

-This option allows a student to take two additional electives offered at the graduate level to replace CS 601 and CS 602, along with the satisfactory completion of a comprehensive exam.
+This option allows a student to take one or two additional electives offered at the graduate level to replace CS 602 or both CS 601 and CS 602, along with the satisfactory completion of a comprehensive exam.

 The comprehensive examination tests a student's knowledge of basic computer science material and material covered by the chosen concentration area.
 The exam is based on graduate courses and suitable undergraduate material.
-To schedule an examination, the student shall complete the Comprehensive Examination Request form no later than six weeks prior to the proposed examination date.
-The student and the student's academic advisor need to sign the form.
+To schedule an examination, the student shall complete the Comprehensive Examination Request Form no later than six weeks prior to the proposed examination date.
+The student and his or her academic advisor need to sign the form.

-The comprehensive examination consists of two parts-general and subject.
+The comprehensive examination consists of two parts - general and subject.
 The general part of the examination covers core computer science topics and includes all four of the following: